 What's in it for Bill Gates?

 The farmland market remains very fragmented, both in the U.S. and globally: Most farms are still family operations.

-But since the 2008 financial crisis, a growing number of financial institutions and rich individuals have been buying up the asset.
+But since the 2008 financial crisis, more financial institutions and rich individuals have been buying up the asset.

 Gates is known as a shrewd investor, and his growing stake in farmland also fits in nicely with his charitable foundation, which aims to improve food production in poorer countries, among other objectives.

 Gates made a splash in 2017 when he bought $520 million worth of U.S. farmland from the Canada Pension Plan Investment Board, and he’s continued to invest since.